-- First, you have to sign up for a College Board account with your full, legal name and information shown on your photo ID.
+- Step 1: you have to sign up for a College Board account with your full, legal name and information shown on your photo ID.

-- When registering, you can answer other questions about yourself that might help you find useful information about the colleges you are applying.
+- Step 2: When registering, you can answer other questions about yourself that might help you find useful information about the colleges you are applying.

-- You’ll need to upload a photo that meets the College Board requirements.
+- Step 3: You’ll need to upload a photo that meets the College Board requirements.
 The photo will be part of your Admission Ticket and will be checked against your photo ID on test day to ensure security.
-The photo requirements are as follows:

 - You’re the only one in the picture.